barrett-rob/mailerex/README.md

 - No 3rd party client library is used to integrate with Mailgun, Sendgrid or other providers.
 - A simple HTTP client is used to handcraft HTTP requests to the email gateway services.
     - The [Apache HTTPClient](https://hc.apache.org/httpcomponents-client-ga/index.html)
-      library is used for HTTP requests.
+      library is used for creation and execution of HTTP requests.

 #### TODO: